You can examine the picture of the US counties in more detail by opening it in a new tab.

 In a study in the journal Criminology, David L. Weisburd has a paper titled “The law of crime concentration and the criminology of place” that shows for eight cities 25% of violent crime occurred on one percent of the streets and that about half occurred on five percent of the streets.

 According to a 2013 PEW Research Center survey, the household gun ownership rate in rural areas was 2.11 times greater than in urban areas (“Why Own a Gun?
 Protection is Now Top Reason,” PEW Research Center, March 12, 2013).
 Suburban households are 28.6% more likely to own guns than urban households.
 Despite lower gun ownership, urban areas experience much higher murder rates.
 One should not put much weight on this purely “cross-sectional” evidence over one point in time and many factors determine murder rates, but it is still interesting to note that so much of the country has both very high gun ownership rates and zero murders.

 This study shows how murders in the United States are heavily concentrated in very small areas.
 Few appreciate how much of the US has no murders each year.
 Murder isn’t a nationwide problem.
 It’s a problem in a very small set of urban areas, and any solution must reduce those murders.

 The number of murders for each county Excel file_2014 For the column FIPS_CTY, 777 is for Tribal Agencies’ data and 999 is State Police data.
+The data is from the FBI UCR.
 What the county and state codes number correspond to are provided here.